 3. Extra Fees

-Unfortunately, the Walt Disney World Dolphin does charge both a resort fee and parking fee, unlike Disney properties.
+Unfortunately, the Walt Disney World Dolphin does charge both a resort fee and parking fee.
+You can bypass the parking fee if you don’t bring a car and just Uber/Taxi to the resort.
+You can’t skip the resort fee of $35 though.
 Keep these in mind when comparing hotel costs.

 I’ve heard that more people like the Dolphin’s sister property, the Walt Disney World Swan.
 Hopefully, we will have the opportunity to check it out on another trip to Orlando.